quicwg/base-drafts/draft-ietf-quic-transport.md

 Header Form:

-: The most significant bit (0x80) of the first octet (octet 0) of a packet is the header form.
+: The most significant bit (0x80) of the first octet of a packet is the header form.
 This bit is set to 0 for the short header.

 Connection ID Flag:

-: The second bit (0x40) of octet 0 indicates whether the connection ID field is present.
-If set to 1, then the connection ID field is present; if set to 0, the connection ID field is zero length.
+: The second bit (0x40) of the first octet indicates whether the connection ID field is present.
+If set to 1, then the connection ID field is present; if set to 0, the connection ID field is omitted.

 Key Phase Bit:

-: The third bit (0x20) of octet 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
+: The third bit (0x20) of the first octet indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
 See {{QUIC-TLS}} for details.

 Short Packet Type:

-: The remaining 5 bits of octet 0 include one of 32 packet types.
+: The remaining 5 bits of the first octet include one of 32 packet types.
   {{short-packet-types}} lists the types that are defined for short packets.

 Connection ID: